-To unload data from encrypted columns or tablespaces, you must open the Oracle encryption wallet in one of the following ways:
+To unload data from encrypted columns or tablespaces, perform one of the following steps:

-• If you use the direct path unload method, Fast Clone uses the master key IDs and values in the [MKEY\ID] and [MKEY\VALUES] sections of the cloning configuration file to unload data from encrypted tables.
-The Fast Clone Console prompts you to open the Oracle wallet when you save the configuration file.
+If you use the direct path unload method, Fast Clone uses the master key IDs and values in the [MKEY_ID] and [MKEY_VALUES] sections of the cloning configuration file to unload data from encrypted tables.
+The Fast Clone Console prompts you to open the Oracle wallet file when you save the configuration file.
+The Fast Clone Console then reads the master key IDs and values and writes them to the [MKEY_ID] and [MKEY_VALUES] sections.

-If you use the conventional path unload method, you must open the wallet before you start the unload job to grant access to the encrypted columns or tablespaces.
-Use one of the following commands, depending on your Oracle version, to open the wallet in Oracle:
+• If you use the conventional path unload method, ensure that the Oracle wallet is open in the database before you start the unload job.
+Use the following command: